-On Easter Monday, at 10 in the morning, a corporal and his gendarmes, with drawn swords, forced the villagers by brutal methods to close their shops.
+On Easter Monday, at 10 in the morning, a corporal and his gendarmes, with swords drawn, forced the villagers to close their shops by brutal methods.
 They ordered 150 families to leave on the morrow, and the remainder the day after.
 When a young man asked 'Why must we leave?' he was unmercifully thrashed.
-Subsequently they visited the different quarters of the village accompanied by Ottoman emigrants, who stoned the Christian houses, saying 'either be gone, or we shall kill you, you swine of infidels.'
+Subsequently, they visited the different quarters of the village accompanied by Ottoman emigrants, who stoned the Christian houses, saying 'either be gone, or we shall kill you, you swine of infidels.'
 The streets were full of Turkish emigrants who appropriated the hens, cattle and eatables they found in the shops.

-On Tuesday the village Elders were called to the Police station.
-There the corporal addressed them, saying: 'Tomorrow you will give me the 800 Turkish lira you collected from your fountains,' and on their answering that they had deposited the money in the Bank of Constantinople, the corporal, after first whipping them, searched their pockets, took away their watches and whatever else they possessed and then handed them over to the gendarmerie [police].
+On Tuesday, the village elders were called to the Police station.
+There, the corporal addressed them, saying: 'Tomorrow you will give me the 800 Turkish lira you collected from your fountains.'
+On their answering that they had deposited the money in the Bank of Constantinople, the corporal, after first whipping them, searched their pockets, took away their watches and whatever else they possessed and then handed them over to the gendarmerie [police].
 They were then stripped of their clothes, imprisoned, and stones and dirt thrown at them through the window.
 The corporal meanwhile sent police to their houses asking for 20 Turkish lira as ransom.
-Their wives gave from 5 to 7 lira each, and at two o'clock in the morning they were set free and escorted to their houses by gendarmes.
+Their wives gave from 5 to 7 lira each and at two o'clock in the morning they were set free and escorted to their houses by gendarmes.